anull123/hello-world/README.md

 # hello-world

-I've never used git before, but I'm excited to learn!
+I've never used GitHub before, but I'm excited to learn!